babel/podcast.babeljs.io/episodes/nicolo.md

 [09:29] **Henry**: Yeah.
 Let's talk about why you continue to work in open source and this project.
 I don't know if you've thought about that much, but.

 [09:36] **Nicolò**: Not really.
-I guess one reason is that since I'm studying, I do not have like a job.
+I guess one reason is that since I'm studying, I do not have a job.
 Because I'm studying, I wouldn't have time for both things.
 Open source is a very good way for me to keep doing this programming stuff I like.

 [09:53] **Nicolò**: And I think that even if it's not a good reason to stick with Babel, but it's that I already have the necessary knowledge to work on that.
 While if I just quit the team and started contributing to a different project, I would have to learn everything from scratch again.